eddietheengineer/documentation/setup_guide/general_wiring_guide.md

 ## Safety Note

-When wiring up your printer electronics, you will be working with high voltage wiring.
-Always double check to make sure that the printer is unplugged and any capacitors in your power supplies have discharged before touching any wire or terminal that may be live.
+When wiring up your printer electronics, **<u>you will be working with high voltage wiring.</u>** Always double check to make sure that the printer is unplugged and any capacitors in your power supplies have discharged before touching any wire or terminal that may be live.

 ## Damage Risk

-**Never plug or unplug any device (high or low voltage) while the the printer is powered.** In addition to being a safety hazard, you will likely damage electronic components.
+<u>**Never plug or unplug any device (high or low voltage) while the the printer is powered.**</u> In addition to being a safety hazard, you will likely damage electronic components.
 Of particular note are stepper drivers which can easily be damaged by connecting or disconnecting stepper motors or drivers while powered.

 ## DC Power Supply Wiring